ropensci/dynamite/README.md

 individuals measured in time.
 The main features distinguishing the package and the underlying methodology from many other approaches are:

-- Support for both time-invariant and time-varying effects modeled via B-splines.
+- Support for regular time-invariant effects, group-level random effects, and time-varying effects modeled via Bayesian P-splines.
 - Joint modeling of multiple measurements per individual (multiple channels) based directly on the assumed data generating process.
 - Support for non-Gaussian observations: Currently Gaussian,